Peuserik/hdw-rtmp/README.md

 STATSUSER=stats - set the user for the stats page.
 STATSPW=page - set the password for the stats page.

+WEBHOOK_URL=http://testingwebhook - sets the discord webhook to send a message for going live.
 TARGET=localhost - sets the target stream page for the hdw player configuration.
 Should point to your Server IP address or DNS Name
 KEY=key - set the stream key for your stream.
 This is only required if you want to use the build in players and change the default stream key you are streaming with.
 ```